Guaranteed to increase Facebook engagement immediately if used with love and passion.🙂

-Have a look at the badges enabled in our group Growth and Monetisation for Facebook Group Admins.
+Have a look at the badges enabled in our Facebook group.

 Let’s say you posted 100 posts in a month in your Facebook group and 5 out of those received crazy engagement.
 Now, when you repost any or all of those 5 posts that performed well in your group, your members will engage with it even more.
 Doing this, you are actually amplifying it on a huge scale!

-While this is literally easy engagement, I’m guessing now you must be thinking about the ways to do it.
+That said, you probably would be thinking about the ways to do it.

-When I spoke to a few community admins as a part of my research for Convosight, I figured that most of you aren’t aware of the engagement metrics you should track to measure success.
+When I spoke to a few community admins as a part of my research for Convosight, I figured that most of them weren’t aware of the engagement metrics to track and measure success.

-So, I’ve listed down the two most important engagement metrics for you to check if you’re headed in the right direction and gauge the scope of improvement (if any).
+Which is why I’ve listed down the two most important metrics for you to check whether you’re headed in the right direction, and gauge the scope of improvement, if any.